shieldproject/shield/docs/API.md

 Where:

-- **master** is the plaintext master password to use for encrypting the credentials to the SHIELD Core storage vault.
+  - message: master is the plaintext master password to use for encrypting the credentials to the SHIELD Core storage vault.

 **Response**